exoplatform/exo-documentation/docs/Administration.rst

 .. _spacesGroups:

-.. tip: When creating new spaces, an associated group is added under the parent group ``Spaces`` having as label
+**Spaces** is the parent group for all spaces groups.
+When creating a space, its corresponding group is added as sub group to ``Spaces`` parent group.
-        the space's name.
-        ``Spaces`` parent is added when creating the first space in the platform.

 .. _AddNewGroup:

 Adding a new group